Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions Web site.

 Eligibility to Apply

-Some applicants who claim an exemption from the high school preparation requirements above may be required to complete the University’s deficiency process in order to meet UT Austin’s minimum coursework requirements.
+Some applicants may be required to complete the University’s deficiency process in order to meet UT Austin’s minimum coursework requirements.
 Applicants who appear to be deficient after applying for admission are notified by the Office of Admissions that they must submit additional information through an online process.
 Notified students who fail to complete the deficiency process will not be considered for admission.

 Admitted students must complete the coursework required to remove a deficiency before they enroll at the University.
 A deficiency in foreign language must be removed by achieving first-year college-level credit in a foreign or classical language or by earning a passing score on the appropriate placement examination given by the University.
 A deficiency in mathematics must be removed by earning credit for Mathematics 301, College Algebra, or Mathematics 303D, Applicable Mathematics, or an equivalent transfer course.
 For all other subjects, one semester of college credit is required to remove a deficiency of one year or less of high school credit.